 So why would such a top-notch school need our help?

 Well, take another look at that first paragraph.
 It’s impressive, sure, but it’s also a lot to process.
 It didn’t even mention the 9:1 student-to-faculty ratio, the international adventures to places like France, Chile, Barcelona, and Costa Rica, or the wide variety of summer camps.
 It didn’t explain what language immersion is: a method of second-language education in which all of a student’s schooling occurs in the target language—Spanish, say, or Mandarin.
-Take a closer look at that idea here.

 The International School of Indiana has so much to offer.
 The trouble was that its previous website came pretty close to seeming like too much.
 Too much to make sense of, too much to take in coherently during the course of one web visit.
 We set out to change that, all while hewing to a notion that, when it comes to educational opportunity, more really is more.